 § The Problem:

 However the entire classical Newtonian physics derived above is predicated upon the concept of mass as an invariant constant.
-But we now know differently, namely that mass, m, is a variable quantity owing to the Addition of Relativistic Velocities, where
+But we now know differently, namely that mass is a speed - dependent variable quantity owing to the Addition of Relativistic Velocities, where

-is the relationship between rest mass undergoing velocity and its equivalent dilated mass.
+is the relationship between rest ( or proper ) mass undergoing velocity and its equivalent dilated mass

 § The Solution: